SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/selection.md

 uid: selection
 title: selection
 keywords: mdoprovider mdo provider selection
 description: Provider for selecting a selection.
-Supported additionalInfo:
-kind=static or kind=dynamic to restrict to static or dynamic selections only.
+Supported additionalInfo - kind=static or kind=dynamic to restrict to static or dynamic selections only.
 Otherwise you'll get both kinds. membertype=[tablename|tablenumber] to restrict to one kind of entities.
 Both tableNumber and table name can be used.
 Any combination of these are supported. so.generated: true so.topic: reference so.envir: onsite, online